Disease/Disorder

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Unfortunately few clinical studies are available that suggest one type of rehabilitation treatment or throwing program is better than another.
-The best pearl to impart on physicians is that early recognition of the condition, immediate cessation of pitching, gradual return to throwing with an increasing amount to regain arm strength, and attention to good pitching mechanics can all assist in ensuring optimum recovery, return to play at the highest level, and prevention of re-injury.
-18-20
+Unfortunately, few clinical studies are available that suggest one type of rehabilitation treatment or throwing program is better than another.
+Early recognition of the condition, immediate cessation of pitching/overhead throwing, gradual return to throwing, arm strength, and attention to good pitching mechanics can all assist in ensuring optimum recovery and prevention of re-injury.2,12

 Cutting Edge/Emerging and Unique Concepts And Practice

-Strategies such as periodization may be implemented; this could include avoiding any overhead throwing sports for three months out of the year.
+Strategies such as periodization may be implemented; this could include avoiding any overhead throwing sports versus continued low intensity throwing for three months out of the year.
+It is thought that protective adaptation occurs with low intensity throwing, which is lost with complete discontinuation of throwing.
+It is important that if throwing continues emphasis is placed on proper throwing mechanics and low intensity performance.

-For many reasons, elbow surgery such as Tommy John surgery is on the rise in young athletes, primarily those of high school age.
-The combined factors of year-round play in warmer climates, lack of recognition of the symptoms and pressure to perform, even in young adolescents, results in focus on a single sport and has led to increased numbers of injuries.
+For many reasons, elbow surgery such as UCL reconstruction/primary repair (Tommy John surgery) is on the rise in young athletes, primarily those of high school age.
+The combined factors of increased velocity/weighted ball velocity training programs, year-round play in warmer climates, lack of recognition of the symptoms, and pressure to perform, even in young adolescents, results in focus on a single sport and has led to increased numbers of injuries.

 Gaps in the Evidence-Based Knowledge

-Prevention is the cornerstone in treatment of elbow pain in the Little League athlete.
+Prevention is the cornerstone in treatment of elbow pain in the little league athlete.
 While good evidence exists to support limiting the number of pitches thrown during a season, other areas require further study.
-One potential area being the investigation of elbow pain and pathology in players who are not pitchers, and solely play other positions.
-These potential areas of study are the effects of breaking pitches, concomitant play at other positions having increased throwing frequency (e.g. catcher), and training strategies.
+These potential areas of study are the effects of velocity and weighted ball training programs, overall throwing workload (not just pitches in game scenarios), breaking pitches, concomitant play at other positions leading to increased throwing volume (e.g., catcher), and training strategies.

 References